-- 1. ALL medication must be in the prescription container with the label stating the date, name of student, and physician, name and name of medication, dosage and frequency. - 2.
-Medication must be delivered to the school by an adult and accompanied by: - A. The Medication Request and Authorization Form must be filed with the respective building principal before the student will be allowed to begin taking any medication during school hours.
+1. ALL medication must be in the prescription container with the label stating the date, name of student, and physician name and name of medication, dosage and frequency.

-- B. A copy of the prescription with the physician signature attached to the authorization form, or - C. Written instructions with the physician's signature on the prescription form indicating name of student, medication dosage and frequency attached to the authorization form.
+- 2. Distribution of over the counter medications (Tylenol, Ibuprofen, Benadryl) are not permitted by Addison staff without a signed medical release by a physician. - 3.
+Distribution of over-the-counter medications (Tylenol, Ibuprofen, Benadryl) are not permitted by Addison staff without a signed medical release by a physician. - 4.
+Medication must be delivered to the school by an adult and accompanied by: - A. The Medication Request and Authorization Form must be filed with the respective building principal before the student will be allowed to begin taking any medication during school hours. - B. A copy of the prescription with the physician signature attached to the authorization form, or - C. Written instructions with the physician's signature on the prescription form indicating name of student, medication dosage and frequency attached to the authorization form.
 Please take the authorization form to the doctor for a signature when your student is seen for illness.
 These forms are available in the office. - 3.
 Medication that is brought to the office will be properly secured. - 4.
 Medication MAY NOT be sent to school in a student's lunch box, pocket, or other means on or about his/her person, except for emergency medications for allergies and/or reactions. - 5.
 Any unused medication unclaimed by the parent will be destroyed by school personnel when a prescription is no longer to be administered or at the end of a school year. - 6.
 The parents shall have sole responsibility to instruct their child to take the medication at the scheduled time, and the child has the responsibility for both presenting himself/herself on time and for taking the prescribed medication. - 7.
 A log for each prescribed medication shall be maintained which will note the personnel giving the medication, the date, and the time of day.
-This log will be maintained along with the physician's written instructions and the parent's written permission release. © 2010 NEOLA, Inc.
+This log will be maintained along with the physician's written instructions and the parent's written permission release.